top of page

 • Symbolic Interpretation:

-Jung believed that the psyche (soul) has a spiritual element that is expressed through symbolism, and spiritual direction may involve interpreting and working with symbolic material that arises in dreams, active imagination, image guidance and spiritual experiences; a territory perhaps less-explored in today's materialist understanding of life, but central to soul-language through the centuries in all spiritual traditions.
+Jung believed that the psyche (soul) has a spiritual element that is expressed through symbolic language of the soul, and spiritual direction may involve interpreting and working with symbolic material that arises in dreams, active imagination, image guidance and spiritual experiences; a territory perhaps less-explored in today's materialist understanding of life, but central to soul-language through the centuries in all spiritual traditions.

 Jungian spiritual direction may explore the role of the God-image, the internal representation of the divine, and how it relates to the individuation process.
 We can carry many and changing God-images within that deeply affect our capacity, both positively and negatively, to relate to God.
 Discovering and healing unhelpful God-images can help our openness to Spirit and our capacity to live out the life we wish in the world.